snakster/cpp.react/tutorials/BasicAlgorithms.md

 However, when considering performance, this could be problematic.
 Updating a signal usually involves copying its current value, moving the copy into the passed function and comparing the result to the old value to decide whether it has been changed.
-For some types, like `std::vector` in this case, these operations are rather expensive as they result in allocations and repeated element-wise copying and comparing.
+For some types, e.g. `std::vector`, these operations are rather expensive as they result in allocations and repeated element-wise copying and comparing.

 To avoid this, `Iterate` also supports pass-by non-const reference.
 To enable this, we change the parameter type accordingly and return `void` instead of the new value:
 {% highlight C++ %}